 Freight Transportation Index January ReportPosted On 16th March 2015

 The Transportation Services Index utilizes 3 seasonally adjusted Indexes that help us to measure the state of the economy and how this is affected by the transportation sector.
-These three Indexes are freight shipments, passenger travel and a combined measure of both.
+These three Indexes are freight shipments, passenger travel, and a combined measure of both.
 It includes data that was obtained from 2000 to present.
-The decline in overall freight Index has partly been contributed by the decreased volumes in air freight, trucking and waterborne services even though there was an increase in the rail carloads, intermodal and pipeline.
+The decline in the overall freight Index has partly been attributed to the decreased volumes in air freight, trucking, and waterborne services even though there was an increase in the rail carloads, intermodal, and pipeline.

 The Index for passenger travel fell by 0.1 percent in January.
-This Index is what measures the monthly changes in travel which involves passengers in the for-hire transportation sector.
-It incorporates data that is obtained from air, local transit and intercity rail.
-There was a decline observed in January but if you compare the Index to 5 years back, there is an increase by 9.4 percent to what was observed in 2010.
+This Index is what measures the monthly changes in travel that involve passengers in the for-hire transportation sector.
+It incorporates data that is obtained from air, local transit, and intercity rail.
+There was a decline observed in January but if you compare the Index to 5 years back, there is an increase of 9.4 percent to what was observed in 2010.

 The combined Index includes data obtained from the freight and passenger Indexes.
-In January, there was also an observed decline by 0.1 percent in the combined Index.
+In January, there was also an observed decline of 0.1 percent in the combined Index.
 But the combined Index is also up 16 percent in the five years if you compare it to what was observed in 2010.
-If you look at the long term trend, freight shipments have increased by 19 percent from the post-recession period in January 2010.
+If you look at the long-term trend, freight shipments have increased by 19 percent from the post-recession period in January 2010.

 Over the past several years there has been increasing demand for freight services from businesses of all sizes and despite the most recent report we do expect the trend to continue.
 We are able to track demand for LTL shipping, for example, based on the number of customers using our Web site to obtain freight quotes and request other freight services online.